Usage

 Prerequisite: Install Docker

-To install Docker on Windows, visit the official Docker Desktop for Windows page and follow the instructions for downloading and setting it up.
+To install Docker on Windows, visit the official Docker Desktop for Windows page and follow the installation instructions.

 Step 1: Build the Image

-The app folder of the repository has a file Dockerfile that contains the instructions on how to build the image, including all of its dependencies and exposed ports (in this case 5000).
+The app folder of the repository contains a Dockerfile that defines how to build the image, including all dependencies and exposed ports (in this case 8050).

 Set the working directory to the repo’s app subfolder.
 For example: